Vegas Dream, Analyzed

 Hated By: Kids Whose Parents Loved It

 Well, that monkey’s paw curled up when Nintendo released Tetris and no one could avoid it.
 Parents across the nation would now tie up the NES to play Tetris, cutting down on their kids’ Nintendo time in the most effective way possible.
-Nintendo’s official version of Tetris didn’t have a two-player mode, either, so you couldn’t even join the game.
+Nintendo’s official version of Tetris didn’t have a two-player mode, either, so kids couldn’t even join the game.
 At least that would change when Dr. Mario arrived next year.

 Your only hope was to somehow convince your parents to get a Game Boy, which came with Tetris and would draw them away from the NES.
 And then you couldn’t play the Game Boy.
 Oh well.
 Maybe they’d make it up to you by renting Milon’s Secret Castle.